210222-reston-java-msa/demos/week2/README.md

 ### 6 REST Constraints (*know these and google what they mean!*)
 There are six architectural constraints which makes any web service are listed below:
-1. Uniform Interface
+:one: Uniform Interface
-2. Stateless
+:two: Stateless
-3. Cacheable
+:three: Cacheable
-4. Client-Server
+:four: Client-Server
-5. Layered System
+:five: Layered System
-6. Code on Demand (optional)
+:six: Code on Demand (optional)

 ## What is SOAP?
 - Simple Object Access Protocol: used to "expose" and "consume" webservices